wchorski/dg-pywrite/src/site/notes/developer/NextJS/Upload Files with next-connect and Multer.md

 ---
-{"dg-publish":true,"permalink":"/developer/NextJS/Upload Files with next-connect and Multer/","noteIcon":""}
+{"dg-publish":true,"permalink":"/developer/NextJS/Upload Files with next-connect and Multer/"}
 ---

-I've created a file uploader with the more basic [[developer/ReactJS/ReactJS\|developer/ReactJS/ReactJS]] + Express.js stack, but venturing into the [[developer/Home Lab 🏠/NextJS\|NextJS]] there was a few more tricks.
+I've created a file uploader with the more basic [[developer/ReactJS/ReactJS\|ReactJS]] + Express.js stack, but venturing into the [[developer/NextJS/NextJS\|NextJS]] there was a few more tricks.

 I've credited the tutorial I'm pulling from, but took out typescript, and condensed the helpers for those who like to minimize code splitting